geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

 use_dynamic_ocean_Hg
 --------------------

-.. option:: true

-   Activates the online slab ocean mercury model.

-.. option:: false
+.. describe:: false

    Deactivates the online slab ocean mercury model.
 This is the default setting.

+.. describe:: true

+   Activates the online slab ocean mercury model.

 use_preindustrial_Hg
 --------------------

+.. describe:: false

+   Deactivates the preindustrial mercury simulation.
+This is the default setting.

-.. option:: true
+.. describe:: true

    Activates the preindustrial mercury simulation.
 This will turn off all anthropogenic emissions.

-.. option:: false

-   Deactivates the preindustrial mercury simulation.
-This is the default setting.

 use_arctic_river_Hg
 -------------------

-.. option:: true
+.. describe:: true

    Activates the source of mercury from arctic rivers.
 This is the default setting.

-.. option:: false
+.. describe:: false

    Deactivates the source of mercury from arctic rivers.